Forced circumcision

 Forced circumcision is the circumcision of men and boys against their will.
 In a biblical context, the term is used especially in relation to Paul the Apostle and his polemics against the circumcision controversy in early Christianity.
 Forced circumcisions have occurred in a wide range of situations, most notably in the compulsory conversion of non-Muslims to Islam and the forced circumcision of Teso, Turkana and Luo men in Kenya, as well as the abduction of South African teenage boys to so-called circumcision schools ("bush schools").
 In South Africa, custom allows uncircumcised Xhosa-speaking men past the age of circumcision (i.e., 25 years or older) to be overpowered by other men and forcibly circumcised.
-Routine infant circumcision, as performed in many highly developed nations such as the United States and South Korea, may also be classified as forced circumcision, even if performed in a clinical setting.
-Any circumcision performed on an infant could be considered forced circumcision due to the inability of the infant to give consent.

 History and contemporary forced circumcision

 Hasmonean Kingdom (140 BCE–37 BCE)

-R1 Maccabees relates the story of how Mattathias (ca. 166 BC) forcibly circumcised the sons of Jewish parents who had abandoned the rite.
+1 Maccabees relates the story of how Mattathias (ca. 166 BC) forcibly circumcised the sons of Jewish parents who had abandoned the rite.
 Forced circumcision of Gentiles by Jews is attested from the second century BC onwards.
 In 125 BC John Hyrcanus conquered Edom, which the Romans called Idumea; and the Idumeans were forcibly converted to Judaism, by threat of exile or death, depending on the source.
 As reported by Josephus, circumcision was required of the Idumeans:

 Scholars disagree on the interpretation of the sources.
 For example, Steven Weitzman believes the Idumeans were forcibly circumcised for political, not religious, reasons.
 According to Shaye J. D. Cohen, "Ptolemy's claim, that the Idumaeans were compelled to be circumcised and to adopt Jewish ways, is a simplified account of what these urban Idumaeans experienced."

 During the short reign of Hyrcanus' eldest son, Aristobulus I (104–103 BC), the Hasmoneans gained control of Galilee.
 In this case, too, sources indicate that the residents were subjected to forced circumcision.
 Archaeological evidence suggests that, during this period, Gentiles fled from Galilee to avoid being forcibly circumcised.
 Recently, Isaac Soon has argued that 1 Macc 2:46 does not refer to circumcision "by force" but that Mattathias circumcised "in strength".
 He argues that Mattathias did not forcibly circumcise, but instead re-established circumcision among Jewish inhabitants of Judea "in strength".